EwenG/replique.el/README.md

 Replique will ask you for a project directory and a port number.
 The project directory must contain a leiningen *project.clj* file.
 Replique will start a socket REPL using the provided port number.
 Use *0* to start the REPL on a random port number.

-Use `C-c-C-e` to evaluate a Clojure form, `C-c C-l` to load a Clojure file in the REPL and `C-c M-n` to change the REPL namespace.
+Use `C-c C-e` to evaluate a Clojure form, `C-c C-l` to load a Clojure file in the REPL and `C-c M-n` to change the REPL namespace.

 ### Clojurescript REPL